 Before combat is started, have you checked the monster’s reaction to the adventurers?
 The other two important issues are where the characters are physically standing and whether or not they are surprised by the attack.

 Tell your Dungeon Master where everyone is as they move.
 This will determine who is in range of which attacks.
 If no marching order is established, the DM should make a call for one to be established BEFORE combat is started.
 Characters who are not in the front of the marching order cannot be engaged with close range weapons, but can be hit with throw or range weapons.
+Letting your DM know if you want to stand at range can also be helpful.
+Characters at range can throw / shoot ranged weapons but cannot attack or be attacked by a melee weapon.

 Before combat begins, make sure to make a Surprise Check.
 To make this check compare the party’s highest notice vs d20 + the monster’s stealth or wisdom bonus.
 Whom ever had the higher result can either make a surprise attack or choose to evade the combat all together.